Types of Cells

 200

-These rapid first-responders are the most abundant white blood cells in the human body and primarily fight bacterial infections.
+These fast-acting first responders are the most common type of white blood cell in the human body and mainly help fight bacterial infections.

 neutrophils